-Ross Kamhi is an Associate in the New York office of Labaton Sucharow LLP.
+Ross Kamhi is Of Counsel in the New York office of Labaton Sucharow LLP.
 Ross focuses on prosecuting complex securities fraud cases on behalf of institutional investors, as well as on consumer cybersecurity and data privacy litigation.
 He has also focused his practice on the identification and analysis of emerging cases.

 Prior to joining Labaton Sucharow, Ross was a Litigation Associate at Shearman & Sterling LLP, where he represented multinational corporations and global financial institutions in securities class actions, regulatory proceedings, and general commercial disputes.